529 Comments

 SatansHappyFuntime's avatar

-Do you even realize what king of mindless fox drone you are?
+Do you even realize what kind of mindless fox drone you are?

 Al Bellenchia's avatar